-1/6 Key Steps in setting up the Server – User Configuration and Network Configuration for Linux
+1/6 User Configuration and Network Configuration for Linux

-The very first thing you’re going to do is change the root password.
+The very first thing among the 6 key steps in setting up the server is changing the root password.
 The password should be at least 8 characters, using a combination of upper and lowercase letters, numbers, and symbols.
 You should also set up a password policy that specifies aging, locking, history, and complexity requirements.
 In most cases, you should disable the root user entirely and create non-privileged user accounts.

 One of the most basic configurations you’ll need to make is to enable network connectivity by assigning the server an IP address and hostname.
 If your network uses VLANs, consider how isolated the server’s segment is and where it would best fit.
 If you don’t use IPv6, turn it off.
 Set the hostname, domain, and DNS server information.